-( Wordsense annotation only)
+(\ Wordsense annotation only)

-The current release of the Year 1 portion includes 300K of English Wall St. Journal newswire and 250K of Chinese newswire (100K of Xinhua newswire and 150K of Sinorama news magazine text).
+The current Year 2 release covers newswire and broadcast news data in English and Chinese.
+The newswire portion includes 300K of English Wall St. Journal newswire and 250K of Chinese newswire (100K of Xinhua newswire and 150K of Sinorama news magazine text).
+The broadcast news portion includes 200K of English data and 300K of Chinese data, both taken from the TDT-4 collection.